Have you ever wondered how old British Longhair cats can actually get?

 - Aftercare : Good breeders offer support and advice even after the purchase.

-Costs and price overview for British Longhair cats
+Cost and price overview for British Longhair cats

-Buying a British Longhair cat can be a significant financial investment.
-Costs can vary depending on the breeder, geographical location and the rarity of the color.
-On average, the price of a kitten of this breed is between 600 and 1200 euros.
-You should also factor in the cost of initial equipment such as a cat bed, scratching post and toys.
+Purchasing a British Longhair cat can be a significant financial investment.
+Costs can vary depending on the breeder, geographical location, and the rarity of the coat color.
+On average, kittens of this breed cost between €600 and €1200.
+You should also factor in the cost of initial supplies such as a cat bed, scratching post, and toys.

 - Veterinary costs : Regular vaccinations and health checks are necessary and can cost up to 100 euros per year.